-ii.
-Debt instrument at FVTPL FVTPL is a residual category for debt instruments.
-Any debt instrument, which does not meet the criteria for categorisation as at amortised cost or as FVTOCI is classified as FVTPL.
+(ii) Debt instrument at FVTPL

+FVTPL is a residual category for debt instruments.
+Any debt instrument, which does not meet the criteria for categorisation as at amortised cost or as FVTOCI is classified as FVTPL (refer note 6).

 Debt instruments included within the FVTPL category are measured at fair value with all changes recognised in the Consolidated Statement of profit and loss.